terra-campaigns/unsettled/directory/Kryptwood/Hendenburgh.md

 hooks:
 - The village of Hendenburgh needs help.
 - The Crones (witches northwest of the village) supposedly can help the village.
-- Loathe potion.
-Gregory has given, inadvertently, a loathe potion to Mrs Winstaple.
-To correct that, they would need the help of the Crones.
-Mrs Winstaple would like to see Gregory leave the village.
 - Cancelled wedding.
 Sly George, from the Highwaymen, decides not to marry beautiful Winnifried.
 The Crones want that fixed.
 They would write a banishment letter for the hounds if someone convinces Sly George otherwise.
 - The Miller's wife went missing, north of the village, five days ago.
 He wants help to recover her body for a burial.
 nav_order: 1025-06-06